Devis Mangia: Italy U21

-Spezia / Bari
+Spezia, Bari

 On 16 December 2013, Mangia was named new head coach of ambitious Serie B club Spezia, guiding them to eighth place and qualification to the promotion playoffs, where they were defeated 1–0 by Modena in the first preliminary round and thus eliminated.

-He successively left Spezia to become new head coach of Serie B promotion hopefuls Bari for the 2014–15 season, but was sacked on 16 November 2014 due to poor results.
+He successively left Spezia to become the new head coach of Serie B promotion hopefuls Bari for the 2014–15 season, but was sacked on 16 November 2014 due to poor results.

 Universitatea Craiova

-On 23 May 2017, Mangia was named new head coach of Romanian team CS Universitatea Craiova.
+On 23 May 2017, Mangia was named new head coach of Romanian team Universitatea Craiova.
 On 14 October, he was named "Coach of the First Half of the Season" by LPF.
-On May 27, 2018 Universitatea won the Romanian Cup.
+On 27 May 2018, Universitatea won the Romanian Cup.

 Malta national team

-On 30 December 2019, the Malta Football Association announced the appointment of Devis Mangia as national teams’ head coach.
+On 30 December 2019, the Malta Football Association announced the appointment of Devis Mangia as national teams' head coach.
 Mangia signed a contract until 31 December 2023.
-Under his leadership, Malta's national team achieved the longest undefeated streak in its history (seven matches) between Sept.
-6, 2020 and March 24, 2021.
+Under his leadership, Malta's national team achieved the longest undefeated streak in its history (seven matches) between 6 September 2020 and 24 March 2021.

-On 27 September 2022, Devis Mangia was temporarily suspended by the Malta Football Association after allegedly having made sexual advances on a player in the Malta squad.
+On 27 September 2022, Mangia was temporarily suspended by the Malta Football Association after allegedly having made sexual advances on a player in the Malta squad.
 A few days later, the Malta Football Association announced to have referred the case to the local police for investigation.
-On 7 November 2022 Mangia resigned from his position as head coach, despite denying the allegations.
+On 7 November 2022, Mangia resigned from his position as head coach, while denying the allegations.

+Team Altamura

+On 4 July 2025, after nearly three years without a job and almost ten years outside of Italy, Mangia was unveiled as the new head coach of Serie C club Team Altamura.